Whether it’s how to be a good Muslim, how you look, or how to approach your studies, everyone is telling you what to do.

 Even if these advisers mean well, their approach can be annoying and even upsetting to listen to.

 Maybe you’re the person giving advice to those around you, maybe you can see things around you that are wrong and feel it is your duty to say something.

-If your intention is to genuinely help the person and not feed your own ego, then pay attention to what the Islamic etiquette is for advice giving.
+If your intention is to genuinely help the person and not feed your own ego, then pay attention to what the Islamic etiquette is for giving advice.

 [Prophet], call [people] to the way of your Lord with wisdom and good teaching.
 Argue with them in the most courteous way, for your Lord knows best who has strayed from His way and who is rightly guided.”
 (An-Nahl 16:125)

-For example, your teacher might have graded your homework and you genuinely feel like it deserved more.
+For example, your teacher might have graded your homework, and you genuinely feel like it deserved more.
 How would you approach that conversation?
-You would be polite, you would calmly list the reasons why you think your work deserved a higher grade, but above all, you would stay respectful.
-You wouldn’t demean the teacher and demand she change your grade whilst insisting she should have known better in the first place.
+You would be polite, and you would calmly list the reasons why you think your work deserved a higher grade, but above all, you would stay respectful.
+You wouldn’t demean the teacher and demand she change your grade while insisting she should have known better in the first place.
 Right?

-Now apply this practice to giving someone advice – keep your voice calm, be polite, explain why you think it would be a good idea for the person to follow the advice, don’t demean the person, make them feel stupid, or lecture them about knowing better.
+Now apply this practice to giving someone advice, keep your voice calm, be polite, explain why you think it would be a good idea for the person to follow the advice, and don’t demean the person, make them feel stupid, or lecture them about knowing better.
 Stay respectful.
 Stay courteous.

 Wisdom comes with empathy, experience, and humility.
 Not everyone can walk around advising people if they lack this essential quality.